CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Inventory/Monitor-Network-Inventory.md

 {{<figure src="/images/netq/inventory-devices-l1-42.png" alt="small inventory card displaying 13 switches and 10 hosts" width="200">}}
 {{<figure src="/images/netq/inventory-devices-l2-42.png" alt="medium inventory card displaying 15 switches and 10 hosts as a chart" width="200">}}

-### View All Switches
+### View All Switches, Hosts, and DPUs

-You can view all stored attributes for all switches in your network from either the Inventory/Devices card:
+You can view all stored attributes for all switches, hosts, and DPUs in your network in the full-screen Inventory/Devices card:
-- Open the full-screen Inventory/Devices card and select **Ethernet switches**:

     {{<figure src="/images/netq/inventory-devices-switches.png" alt="full-screen inventory/devices card displaying a list of switches" width="900">}}

-### View Hosts

-You can view all stored attributes for all hosts in your network.
-To view all host details, open the full screen Inventory/Devices card and select **Hosts**.

-{{<figure src="/images/netq/inventory-devices-hosts.png" alt="full-screen inventory/devices card displaying a list of hosts" width="900" >}}

 {{</tab>}}